CharonWangg/charonwangg-academic/content/home/experience.md

          Responsibilities include:

          * Developed a Python based real-time brain wave visualization tool for host computer
-         * Developed a multi-module C++ based real-time Neurofeedback system on OpenBCI
+         * Developed a multi-module C++ based real-time Neural Feedback System on OpenBCI
          * Designed and conducted tests to quantify the intensity and depth of the system’s modulation of brain wave
 design:
       columns: '2'